Healthy Eating Habits for the Holiday Season

 Consider a Few Healthy Alternatives

 Many traditional holiday dishes are loaded with sugar, salt, fat, or all three.
 Think about your typical holiday spread.
 Can you see the mashed potatoes and gravy?
 Or the macaroni with gooey cheese?
 Envision the desserts.
 Pies, cookies, chocolate, caramels.
 The menu is a long train of unhealthy dishes.
-However, a few changes to the ingredients or a few dishes made a healthier way and your gatherings pose less of risk to your healthy habits.
+However, a few changes to the ingredients or a few dishes made a healthier way, and your gatherings pose less of a risk to your healthy habits.

 Experiment with more nutritious ingredients this holiday season.
 Try adding some Greek yogurt instead of sour cream.
 Roasting vegetables in olive oil is a delicious, yet far more wholesome option compared to the traditional butter and cream-heavy recipes.
 Cookies made with applesauce, honey, or extra vanilla and spices make for tasty treats with a much lower sugar impact.